ChrstphrHll/npc_gen/students/Eljana Jian.md

 year: 5
 guild: Fiesn
 partyID: 71
+tags:
+- Goliath
+- Fighter
+- Protection
+- 5th
+- Fiesn
 ---
 # Eljana Jian
 ---
 ### Description
 - 5th year Goliath Fighter in Fiesn
-- wavy red hair that's hanging down to their legs, Green eyes, and Dark Tan skin
+- wavy red hair that's hanging down to their legs, Blue eyes, and Dark Tan skin
 - Is Challenging and Confused, and has Harmony as their ideal

 ### Organizations